 Foshee will not be speaking with members of the media at this time.

 Amanda Hitt, Director of GAP’s Food Integrity Campaign (FIC) and former counsel to Foshee, is available to speak to the media.
-She released a statement yesterday, which is available here.
+She released a statement yesterday.

 Contact: Amanda Hitt, FIC Director

 Government Accountability Project